 From time to time, your cat may require a surgical procedure.
-Usually the first time a cat undergoes surgery is when it is desexed (spayed/neutered) as a kitten.
-Most surgery is pre-planned, but as accidents happen, there may be an unfortunate time when your cat will undergo emergency surgery.
+Usually, the first time a cat undergoes surgery is during spay or neutering as a kitten.

 Surgeries fall into three main categories.

-Non-elective – Surgery which needs to be done, but there is no immediate need, such as corrective surgery to repair a broken bone, teeth cleaning/extraction, anatomical fault.
+Non-elective – Necessary Surgery, but no immediate need.
+This can include corrective surgery to repair a broken bone, dental work/extraction or an anatomical fault.

-Emergency – Surgery when the cat’s life or body part (limb, organ etc) is in immediate danger (massive bleeding, major wounds, breathing difficulty, emergency caesarean section).
+Emergency – Surgery when the cat’s life or body part (limb, organ, etc.) is in immediate danger (massive bleeding, significant wounds, breathing difficulty, emergency cesarean section).

-A local anesthetic is just as the name would suggest, local to the area and are used in operations on the surface of the body.
-They are injected into tissues or applied topically.
-They have fewer side effects than general anaesthetics but are not suitable for most surgeries in the cat.
+Local anesthetic is local to the area and is used in operations on the surface of the body.
+Locals have fewer side effects than general anaesthetics but are not suitable for most surgeries in the cat.

 General anaesthetics render the cat unconscious.
-Your cat’s vital signs will be closely monitored while he is under a general.
+A veterinary nurse will monitor the cat’s vital signs while under anesthesia.

-Anesthesia doesn’t come without risks which are increased if your cat is very young or very old.
+Anesthesia doesn’t come without risks, particularly with very young kittens, geriatrics and cats with underlying medical conditions.
 Many veterinarians like to do a pre-anesthesia work up to determine the overall health of your cat.
-It is strongly recommended that you do this.
 He will also want to perform a physical examination on your cat, including listening to the heart and lungs for possible murmurs which could pose a problem during anesthesia.

 In the case of an elective or necessary surgery, where you have time to plan, you will usually need to book your cat in with your veterinarian.

-If your cat is an indoor/outdoor cat, bring him in the day before the operation, you don’t want to be running around the neighbourhood looking for him on the morning of the operation.
+If your cat is an indoor/outdoor cat, bring him in the day before the operation, you don’t want to be running around the neighbourhood looking for him on the morning of the procedure.

 Always follow your vet’s instructions on how to prepare your cat for surgery.

-Vomiting during anesthetic is a major risk, therefore all food should be withheld from midnight the day before the operation.
-Your veterinarian will advise you if your cat should or shouldn’t be given access to water.
+Vomiting during anesthetic is a major risk; therefore, withhold food after dinner the night before surgery.
+Your veterinarian will advise you if your cat can or cannot have access to water.
 Most will recommend leaving water out until the morning of the operation.

 If your cat is on medication, continue to give this to your cat, unless your veterinarian advises otherwise.

-Arrive at the vet around 15-20 minutes prior to the appointment to fill out any necessary forms and give your vet a medical history.
+Arrive at the vet around 15-20 minutes before the appointment to fill out any necessary forms and give your vet a medical history.

-Where necessary, catheters may be placed for intravenous (IV) medication or anesthetics, this will be done once the pre-anesthetic sedatives are given when the cat is relaxed.
+Where necessary, catheters may be placed for intravenous (IV) medication or anesthetics; this will occur once the pre-anesthetic sedatives are given when the cat is relaxed.

 The type of anesthetic given depends on the length of the surgery and the overall health of your cat.
-They can be given via injection or inhalation (gas).
-Inhaled anesthetics are administered through a tube placed in the windpipe.
+These are administered via injection or inhalation (gas).
+Inhaled anesthetics are delivered through a tube placed in the windpipe.
 The dose of the anesthetic is calculated by the cat’s weight.

-Once your cat is unconscious, the surgical site will be shaved, cleaned with a surgical disinfectant.
+Once the cat is unconscious, the surgical site is shaved, cleaned, and antiseptic applied to the area.
 Sterile drapes will cover the cat, the table and instrument trays to avoid contamination.

 Your cat’s vital signs will be carefully monitored during the surgery and immediately afterwards.
 Pulse rate and strength, respirations and mucous membrane colour are all evaluated.
-In most cases, your cat will still breathe on his own, without assistance, but some operations will require the use of forced respiration with the use of a “mechanical respirator”, this may also be required if breathing stops or becomes depressed.
+In most cases, your cat will still breathe on his own without assistance.
+However, some operations will use forced respiration with a mechanical respirator; this may also be required if breathing stops or becomes depressed.

 Your cat will be sleepy for some time after a general anaesthetic.
 Recovery time will depend on the age and the health of your cat but generally takes a couple of hours.
-He will be kept at the hospital while he is recovering from the anaesthetic and carefully monitored by your veterinarian or his staff.
+He will stay in the hospital during recovery from the anesthetic so that staff can monitor him.

-If the surgery is minor, and your cat is in otherwise good health, you may be able to take him home fairly soon after the operation, in some cases (such as desexing, dental work), at the end of the day.
-How long your cat will remain hospitalised really depends on the age and health of your cat, the seriousness of the surgery and how well he is post-surgery.
+If the surgery is minor, and your cat is in otherwise good health, you may be able to take him home reasonably soon after the operation, in some cases (such as desexing, dental work), at the end of the day.
+How long your cat will remain hospitalised depends on the age and health of your cat, the seriousness of the surgery, and how well he is post-surgery.

 Nausea is a common side effect of surgery, feeding your cat a bland diet for a few days afterwards will help his stomach.
 Baby food and cooked chicken breast are both suitable.